rajtslegr/dev-sharing-aktu-menu/README.md

-# Micro Frontend Architecture or how we built a new menu for Aktualne.cz by
+# Micro Frontend Architecture or how we built a new menu for Aktualne.cz

 Slides for developer sharing about our micro frontend project for Aktualne.cz.